 Irish Priests MemorialPrint Page

-Memorial Cross and plaque dedicated to seven Irish priests who travelled to Perth from Ireland who died young and suddenly over 100 years ago.
-The seven priests lay in an unmarked grave for more than 100 years.
+Memorial Cross and plaque erected at gravesite dedicated to seven Irish priests who travelled to Perth from Ireland.
+The seven priests who died suddenly at a young age lay in an unmarked grave for more than 100 years.
 The dead priests were John Coyle, Thomas O'Neil, Michael Kirwan, John Quinn, Dennis Long, William Prendergast and Michael O'Shea.

 For more than 100 years, seven Catholic priests have lain in an unmarked grave.
 They travelled to Perth from Ireland but died young and suddenly.
 The first suggestion that their grave needed to be marked was made in the Catholic Record newspaper in 1880.
 However, it was not until a year ago - when Graeme Gerrans, an East Perth Cemetery guide, made inquiries about the plot - that the process began.